 Shortly thereafter, we went to see Dr. Richard Finkel, a neurologist (and long-time SMA researcher and public speaker) at Children’s Hospital of Philadelphia (CHOP).
 We will never forget March 30, 2009 when we received a tentative diagnosis of Spinal Muscular Atrophy Type 1.
 Dr. Finkel said, “I hope it is not SMA, but it seems highly likely.”
 Matt Googled it while we were in the office and he found out SMA is an incurable, terminal disease.
 Moreover, SMA is the #1 genetic killer of infants.
 The average life expectancy of an infant diagnosed with SMA is 2 years of age.
 We were crushed.
 I remember Matt holding me while I cried hysterically in the parking garage.

 We love our boys more than anything.
 As we digested Ray’s diagnosis over the next few months, we vowed to do everything possible for him – to give him the best chance and to make sure he enjoyed life no matter what the length of time he has.

 We love to spend time together!
 When it is not cold and flu season, we go bowling, swimming and to the movies.
-Ray goes to Ethan's baseball games and cheers for his big brother.
-Ethan likes going to Ray's Miracle League baseball games and helps Ray bat.
-During cold and flu season, we are home all the time and play board games, iPad games and watch DVDs.
+Ray goes to Ethan’s baseball games and cheers for his big brother.
+Ethan likes going to Ray’s Miracle League baseball games and helps Ray when he is at bat.
+During cold and flu season, we are home all the time and play board games, iPad games and watch movies.
 In many respects we are very blessed; we have learned to be thankful for what we have.
-Ethan and Ray loved our special experiences.